 Little Known Tricks for Congested Skin

-Put simply, congested skin is when your skin's pores are clogged from dead skin cells and excess oil that has been trapped inside.
+Congested skin refers to when your skin's pores are clogged from dead skin cells and excess oil that has been trapped inside.

-The congested area of your body will be where your pores are most prominent; you will notice that this is usually right under the eyes, on the forehead, and around the nose.
+The congested area of your face will have prominent, congested pores.
+You’ll notice that this is usually right under the eyes, on the forehead, and around the nose.

 What Causes Congested Skin?